-At least annually, the Patrol Chief should prepare an analysis report on use of force incidents.
-The report should be submitted to the Sheriff.
-The report should not contain the names of deputies, suspects, or case numbers, and should include:
+At least annually, the Patrol Lieutenant or subject matter expert should prepare an analysis report on use of force incidents.
+The report should be submitted to the Chief of Police.
+The report should not contain the names of officers, suspects, or case numbers, and should include:

 - (a) The identification of any trends in the use of force by members.

-- (b) Training needs and recommendations.
+- (b) Training needs recommendations.

-- (c) Equipment needs and recommendations.
+- (c) Equipment needs recommendations.

 - (d) Policy revision recommendations.